 My brother was even more unique in the planning and execution of Pleime campaign.
 Until these days, very few people – including American and Vietnamese military historians – are aware that he was the initiator of the operational concept that used B-52 airstrike to destroy the three enemy regiments at the same time at Chu Pong massif; in particular, everybody has no knowledge that this operation concept was in studies as early as September 1965, a month prior to the Viet Cong’s attack of Pleime camp.
-Furthermore, it is little known that it was my brother, a mere colonel corps chief of staff, possessed the skills of providing guidance to American generals through the various phases in the execution of the campaign: General DePuy J3/MACV, General Larsen IFFV, General Kinnard 1ACD and General Knowles 1ACD/CP Forward.
+Furthermore, it is little known that it was my brother, a mere colonel corps chief of staff, possessed the skills of guiding American generals through the various phases in the execution of the campaign: General DePuy J3/MACV, General Larsen IFFV, General Kinnard 1ACD, and General Knowles 1ACD/CP Forward.

 Celebrating the victory of Pleime

 I have analyzed and described in depth this campaign in many essays – altogether 50 – posted on General Hieu's webpage.
 A typical one can be seen in, Air War Over Pleime-Chupong